leodevbro/gmail-mbox-stats/README.md

 `gmail-mbox-stats` is a very simple tool to analyze your Gmail mailbox.

-- Find the sender which sent most mails.
+- Find the senders which sent you most mails.
-- Find the receiver where you sent most mails.
+- Find the receivers where you sent most mails.
   <br />
   <br />
-- Find the domain (@gmail.com, @live.com ...) which appears mostly in sender address.
+- Find the domains (@gmail.com, @live.com ...) which appear mostly in sender addresses.
-- Find the receiver where other senders (where sender is not you) sent most mails.
+- Find the receivers where other senders (where sender is not you) sent most mails.
   <br />
   <br />
-- Find the address which is most often placed in CC by you.
+- Find the addresses which are most often placed in CC by you.
-- Find the address which is most often placed in CC by others.
+- Find the addresses which are most often placed in CC by others.
   <br />
   <br />
-- Find the address which is most often placed in BCC by you.
+- Find the addresses which are most often placed in BCC by you.
-- Find the address which is most often placed in BCC by others.
+- Find the addresses which are most often placed in BCC by others.
   <br />
   <br />
 - And more.